rknightuk/rknight.me/src/posts/2024/2024-01-21-creating-an-opml-file-for-my-blogroll.md

 The `dateToRfc822` filter used in `dateCreated` is a filter provided by the [Eleventy RSS plugin](https://www.11ty.dev/docs/plugins/rss/).
 Then I loop through all of the sites in my blogroll and output an `outline` element for each one.

 Finally I added a link to the file on each of the roll pages.
-Note I include a `download` attribute so browsers will (hopefull) download the file rather than show the XML file directly:
+Note I include a `download` attribute so browsers will (hopefully) download the file rather than show the XML file directly:

 ```html
 <a href="opml.xml" download="download">Download the OPML file</a>